epi2me-labs/wf-human-variation/README.md

 The workflow carries out a check to determine the version of the human genome build used during alignment, as certain subworkflows are only compatible with specific genome versions:

-* By default, `--snp`, `--sv`, and `--phase_methyl` require either hg19/GRCh37 or hg38/GRCh38 to enable generation of annotations using SnpEff.
+* By default, `--snp`, `--sv`, and `--phase_mod` require either hg19/GRCh37 or hg38/GRCh38 to enable generation of annotations using SnpEff.
 However, by disabling annotations with `--skip_annotation`, these subworkflows can be run with other human genome builds (and non-human genomes).
 * `--str`: requires genome build hg38/GRCh38.
 * `--cnv`: requires genome builds hg19/GRCh37 or hg38/GRCh38.